confluence/python-textbok/python_notes/Python_Basics.rst

 ..
 Note::

-    Python floating-point numbers confirm to standardized format named ``IEEE 754``.
-The standard represents each floating-point number using a small fixed amount of memory, so unlike Python's integers, Python's floating point numbers have a limited range.
+    Python floating-point numbers conform to a standardised format named ``IEEE 754``.
+The standard represents each floating-point number using a small fixed amount of memory, so unlike Python's integers, Python's floating-point numbers have a limited range.
 The largest floating-point number that can be represented in Python is ``2**1023``.